CuddleBear92/Hydrus-Presets-and-Scripts/Downloaders/Twitter/README.md

-Native Twitter downloading is not supported in Hydrus due to changes in Twitter's API.
+~~Native Twitter downloading is not supported in Hydrus due to changes in Twitter's API~~.
 Use the [Nitter](../Nitter/) downloader instead.

+Direct downloading from Twitter is now supported again due to finding a different API, downside is that it can only get a fairly limited amount of tweets.
+If you want to get more than the 500 or so you'll need to use something like Nitter to generate post links.